maste21/DL-Project/README.md

 #### Model Deployment and Inference:

    - Following the completion of model training and evaluation, the trained model is saved to enable seamless deployment and inference on new audio for classification purposes.
-To facilitate this process, a user-friendly Streamlit application is developed and deployed on the Hugging Face platform.
+To facilitate this process, a user-friendly Streamlit application is developed.

    - This application empowers users to upload new audio files and obtain real-time classification results, providing a convenient interface for leveraging the model's capabilities in practical scenarios.